 Since we don't know the ancients' thoughts, we cannot know how much other factors came into play, such as myths and histories or matters of feeling.
 Menhirs each seem to have three or four of the above factors applying to them, and they are not at all uniform, each carrying a uniqueness and character of its own.

 A rubbing stone at Bosiliack - not a menhir

-, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group team work - using meditation, singing, sharing and other kinds of group energy-raising.
+Experiments were conducted in the 1990s by a modern stone circle builder, the late Ivan Mcbeth, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group teamwork - meditation, singing, sharing and other kinds of group energy-raising.